MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/file-attributes.md

 ---
 # File columns

-A file column is used for storing file data up to a specified maximum size.
+Use file columns to store file data up to a specified maximum size.
 A custom or customizable table can have zero or more file columns.
-Files can also be uploaded and related to tables using the [Annotation (note) table](annotation-note-entity.md) when the `EntityMetadata.HasNotes` property is set to true.

 ## Create file columns

 The recommended way to create file columns is to use [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) and define your columns using the designer.
 More information: [File columns](../../maker/data-platform/types-of-fields.md#file-columns).

 > [!NOTE]
-> A key consideration when creating file columns is the **Maximum file size**.
+> A key consideration when creating file columns is the **Maximum file size** stored in the `MaxSizeInKB` property.
 The default setting for this is `32768`, or 32 MB.
-The maximum value is 131072 KB (131 MB).
-This value cannot be changed after you create the column.
+The maximum value is `10485760` KB (10 GB).
+This value cannot be changed in [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) using the designer after you create the file column.

-TODO: **Question**: I get no errors when is set the `MaxSizeInKB` to ridiculously high values.
-Is there a limit?
+> You can use the API to update the `MaxSizeInKB` property.
+More information: [Update a column using Web API](webapi/create-update-entity-definitions-using-web-api.md#update-a-column) and [Update a column using SDK](org-service/metadata-attributemetadata.md#update-a-column)

 You can also create file columns using the Dataverse SDK for .NET or using the Web API.
 The following examples show how: